Best Pumpkin Pie Recipe

 1. The top will be set and slightly puffed.

-2. It will be set on the edge and have a very slight jiggle in the middle!
+2. It will be set on the edge and have a very slight jiggle in the middle.

 3. A cake tester inserted in the middle of the pie will come out clean.
 But a word of warning, I don’t like to do this because it leaves a hole in the center of the pie and might cause it to crack as it cools.
-You could cover up the hole with a pretty pie crust design, but I’d be careful!
+You could cover up the hole with a pretty pie crust design, but I’d be careful.

-Store in the refrigerator
+Store the pumpkin pie in the refrigerator for up to 5 days.

-To Freeze
+Freeze

 1. Freeze the entire pie.
 Bake and chill the pie, then wrap it tightly with plastic wrap and foil and freeze for up to 2 months.
 Thaw in the refrigerator overnight before cutting and serving.